From handmade hobby to money – do what you love and the money will follow?

 It’s more about rallying people together and what makes you a community.
 It’s a better fit if you are a community-centric account.

-Finally, we have the statement style description, which is better suited if you are a brand-centric account.
+Finally, we have the statement style description, which is better suited if you are on Instagram with a brand-centric account.
 So for example, Madewell says:

 Bannor toys says: